capjamesg/indieweb-search/docs/direct_answers.rst

 - Showing all rel=me links on a site's home page.

 The code for the logic used to retrieve direct answers from HTML documents is in the `direct_answers` folder.

+Below is the documentation for each direct answer function in the repository.